 The Central Marin Fire Department provides a thorough and comprehensive vegetation management and inspection program in order to protect lives and property for those who live and enjoy the hillside communities within Larkspur, Corte Madera, and Greenbrae.
 The California Fire Code Chapter 49 Sections 4901.1 to 4907.4 as amended and adopted by the City of Larkspur and the Town of Corte Madera, and the California Public Resource Code Section 4291 provides the Fire Department the authority to require property owners to maintain proper defensible space around their home.

-Fire inspectors will begin canvasing the community beginning in May to verify that your property is in compliance.
+Fire inspectors will begin canvasing the community beginning in late April to verify that your property is in compliance.
 Properties that are found NOT to be in compliance will receive a “Wildfire Hazard Warning Notice” requiring you to abate the hazard within 30 days.
 Properties found to be noncompliant after 30 days will be deemed a fire hazard and/or nuisance and may be referred to the Town of Corte Madera or the City of Larkspur for abatement.

 Any cost associated with abatement may be billed to the property owner.
 Unpaid abatement costs may be placed as a special assessment or lien against the property.

-Fire Marshal, Central Marin Fire Department
+Fire Chief, Central Marin Fire Department

 DEFENSIBLE SPACE REQUIREMENTS